FirstFlush/typed-api-response/README.md

-# Typed API Response Builder
+# Typed API Response

-This library provides a type-safe, extensible, and strictly validated system for generating standardized API responses in Python.
-It’s designed for projects that use Pydantic, Django Ninja, FastAPI, or similar frameworks — and want to return rich, well-structured responses with full IDE support, including compatibility with Pylance strict mode.
+A unified, type-safe API response format for Python — with full type inference, Pydantic support, and consistent structure for both success and error responses.
+Just pass your data or exception — build_api_response() handles the rest.

+> Works seamlessly with FastAPI, Django Ninja, or any Pydantic-based Python project.
+> Accepts Pydantic models, dataclasses, or any structured object.

 ## 🧪 Type Safety

 This library is:
-- Designed for Pylance and mypy strict mode
+- Designed for **Pylance** and **mypy strict mode**
-- Fully generic
+- Fully generic — type-safe through all layers
-- Uses overloads to preserve type inference
+- Uses **overloads** to preserve type inference

 No need to type hint manually: